Gather, Give & Celebrate: Making the Holidays Meaningful

 Seating charts, serving shellfish, and giving the latest and greatest gadgets as gifts are unimportant.
 What matters is being able to enjoy your time with those you love.
 We’ve got a couple of thoughts to bring what matters back to the heart of the occasion.

-Entertain Casually
+Entertain Casually When Everyone is Free

 Celebrating with family or a group of friends doesn’t mean it has to happen on the actual date of the occasion or the holiday.
-Consider an open house-style gathering to accommodate schedules or host more than one event for larger families.
+Consider an open-house-style gathering to accommodate schedules or host more than one event for larger families.

 Asking guests to bring a dish to pass or serving appetizers may help relieve the pressure of serving one large meal and reduce kitchen traffic.
 Multiple choices can also help even the most selective palates enjoy the food.